 Supported Platforms & Devices

-Speedify is not a typical VPN because it uses proprietary technology to re-route your Web traffic instead of common tunneling protocols.
-With this said, it’s not surprising to see that it supports a limited number of devices and platforms.Â
+Speedify isn't a typical VPN because it uses proprietary technology to re-route your Web traffic instead of common tunneling protocols.
+With this said, it’s not surprising to see that it supports a limited number of devices and platforms, which you can find below.

 Speedify is compatible with Windows, macOS, and Linux operating systems, as well as Android and iOS mobile devices.
-However, the service does not support routers due to its unique VPN protocol, which combines and bonds different Internet connections.
-Many VPNs rely on the OpenVPN protocol to run on compatible routers.Â

 While Speedify can protect up to 5 devices simultaneously, it falls short compared to other services that offer protection for a larger number of devices.
 Support for 5 devices is generally sufficient in a home environment, but it may not be suitable for users with larger households.